Aluminum LED Indicator Light

-We've already attached about 3 feet of red and black wire, so just hook up to any 12-volt power source, and you're ready to go.
+They come attached with 3 feet of red/black "zip" wire, so you can easily hook them up to any 12-volt power source, and you're ready to go.

 Is it bright?
 No - its not meant to be bright.
-Its just a tad bit brighter than the indicator lights on our popular Round Rocker Switches.
+Its just slightly brighter than the indicator lights on our popular Round Rocker Switches.

 Mounting hole size: 5/16" or 8 mm